-The first operating prototype of the J-PET tomograph, shown in the right panel of Fig. 1, consists of the 24 detection modules.
+The first operating prototype of the J-PET tomograph, shown in the right-hand side panel of Fig. 1, consists of the 24 detection modules.
 A basic part of the prototype is the single detection module.
-It consists of $(5 \times 19 \times 300 \text{ mm}^3)$ strip of BC-420 scintillator (Saint Gobain Crystals [20]) read out by two R4998 Hamamatsu photomultipliers [26] coupled optically to the scintillator with a silicone optical grease BC-630 (Saint Gobain Crystals).
-In order to increase the number of photons which can reach the photomultipliers, the scintillator is wrapped with the Vikuiti reflecting foil (3M Optical Systems [27]).
+It consists of $(5 \times 19 \times 300 \text{ mm}^3)$ strip of BC-420 scintillator (Saint Gobain Crystals [20]) read out by two R4998 Hamamatsu PMTs [26] coupled optically to the scintillator with a silicone optical grease BC-630 (Saint Gobain Crystals).
+In order to increase the number of photons which can reach the PMTs, the scintillator is wrapped with the Vikuiti reflecting foil (3M Optical Systems [27]).
 The lightproof of the detection module is additionally assured by a tight cover made of the Tedlar foil (DuPont [28]).

-Electric signals from all detection modules are passively split into four, next amplified and sampled by a specially designed FEE board [24].
-It comprises 48 ABA-51563 amplifiers and 8 LTC2620 DACs to set individual thresholds fed into This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TIM.2020.3018515, IEEE Transactions on Instrumentation and Measurement comparators implemented solely on a Field Programmable Gate Array (FPGA) device.
-The sampling of analog signals on an FPGA is executed by employing its Low Voltage Differential Signal (LVDS) buffers as comparators [29].
-It is worth to stress that also other FPGA based designs for sampling of fast signals in the voltage domain were developed recently [30]-[32].
-In the prototype presented in this article, the sampling of the analog voltage signal is done at four different constant thresholds at the rising and falling edges as it is depicted schematically in the left part of Fig. 2.
-The measurement of TOT and Time to Digital Conversion (TDC) results in the digital characteristics of the probed signal, shown in the right part of Fig. 2.
-Combination of rising and falling edges information allows for determination of signal's charge.
+Electric signals from all detection modules are passively split into four, next amplified, and sampled by a specially designed FEE board [24].
+It comprises 48 ABA-51563 amplifiers and 8 LTC2620 DACs to set individual thresholds fed into comparators implemented solely on a field-programmable gate array (FPGA) device.
+The sampling of analog signals on an FPGA is executed by employing its low-voltage differential signal (LVDS) buffers as comparators [29].
+It is worth to stress that also other FPGA-based designs for a sampling of fast signals in the voltage domain were developed recently [30]-[32].
+In the prototype presented in this article, the sampling of the analog voltage signal is done at four different constant thresholds at the rising and falling edges as it is shown schematically in the left-hand side of Fig. 2.
+The measurement of TOT and time to digital conversion (TDC) results in the digital characteristics of the probed signal, shown in the right-hand side of Fig. 2.
+Combination of rising and falling edges information allows for the determination of the signal's charge.
 The time determined from the crossing of the smallest threshold allows one to estimate a start time of the signal.
-The times measured at higher thresholds may be used to improve the precision of the start time determination e.g. by fitting a line to the time stamps measured at the leading edge of the signal [33]-[35], or by the reconstruction of the full signal waveform which may be done by fitting a curve describing the shape of the signal using either the method of library of synchronized model signals [15] or e.g. the signal shape reconstruction by means of the compressive sensing theory [36], [37].
+The times measured at higher thresholds may be used to improve the precision of the start time determination, e.g., by fitting a line to the timestamps measured at the leading edge of the signal [33]-[35], or by the reconstruction of the full-signal waveform which may be done by fitting a curve describing the shape of the signal using either the method of the library of synchronized model signals [15] or, e.g., the signal shape reconstruction by means of the compressive sensing theory [36], [37].
 The general block diagram of electronics supporting the 24 modular J-PET tomograph prototype is shown in Fig. 3.
-For the collective power supply of 48 photomultipliers (PMT), the CAEN SY4527 card and the CAEN SY5527 power supply were used (CAEN 2015) [38].
-48 analog signals from the PMTs are supplied to 4 FEE modules, which are mounted on a single Trigger Readout Board v3 (TRBv3) [39].
-The platform operates in a continuous readout mode which helps maximizing the amount of collected data without preliminary selection.
-The board is equipped with 5 FPGA devices (Lattice ECP3), from which one operates as a master and four others as slaves being programmed with TDC firmware.
-The TDCs digitize the input signals and store them in buffers, which are read out at a fixed frequency of 50 kHz.
-A signal to initiate the readout as well as a reference signal for precise time synchronization between the TDC is provided by the master FPGA.
-Collected data is then sent via Gigabit Ethernet network to the storage and further analysis [40], [41].
-The described method of timing measurements by means of
+For the collective power supply of 48 PMTs, the CAEN SY4527 card, and the CAEN SY5527 power supply were used